 And this is where…

-A vet’s experience and training will really prove useful.
-Because you see, a vet will usually only consider your dog or cats inappropriate elimination to be a health issue if it is abnormal for their behavior.
+A vet’s experience and training will prove helpful.
+You see, a vet will usually only consider your dog or cat’s inappropriate elimination a health issue if it is abnormal for their behavior.
 Behavior that may include:

 - Marking their territory,